^

 • infected pancreatic necrosis,

-• Perforation of the gastrointestinal tract (ulcers, tumors),
+• gastrointestinal perforations (ulcers, tumors),

-Drugs for the treatment of pseudomembranous colitis caused by C. Difficile
+Drugs for the treatment of pseudomembranous colitis caused by C. difficile

 • metronidazole (orally),